MyEdMentor

 In the Simulation

-In SPPIN Sim, your change management approach affects your scope stability score and your cost performance index.
+In MyEdMentor, your change management approach affects your scope stability score and your cost performance index.
 Informal agreement keeps your process overhead low but exposes you to significant score penalties when scope change events compound without a documented baseline to reference.
 Formal change control adds overhead but protects your cost and schedule performance metrics across the run.

-See SPPIN Sim in action
+See MyEdMentor in action

 Book a free 30-minute demo tailored to your discipline.
 We'll run a live turn — AI world event, countdown, leaderboard reveal.